Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models

-\paragraph{Conditioning and Guidance} We can condition the score function $s_\theta$ on a text prompt $c$, writing $s_\theta({x}_t, t, c)$, to guide the generation process \citep{Rombach2022}.
+We can condition the score function $s_\theta$ on a text prompt $c$, writing $s_\theta({x}_t, t, c)$, to guide the generation process \cite{Rombach2022}.
 The actual implementation depends on the architecture of the score function $s_\theta$.
-Classifier-Free Guidance (CFG) amplifies this guidance \citep{Ho2021}, and a negative prompt $c_{\text{neg}}$ suppresses certain concepts \citep{Rombach2022}.
-With these methods, the score function is replaced with
+Classifier-free guidance (CFG) amplifies this condition to make generated images more faithful to text prompts \cite{Ho2021}, by replacing the score function as: